Pranavh-2004/PolyCalc/Readme.md

 # **PolyCalc (short for Polyglot Calculator)**

 **PolyCalc** is a multi-language arithmetic calculator project aimed at mastering the basics of various programming languages.
-The project implements a simple calculator in multiple languages, including Python, C, Go, TypeScript, and JavaScript, demonstrating the fundamentals of input handling, arithmetic operations, and formatted output.
+The project implements a simple calculator in multiple languages, including Python, C, C++, Go, TypeScript, JavaScript and Bash demonstrating the fundamentals of input handling, arithmetic operations, and formatted output.

 ---